hfcrypt/hfcrypt/README.md

 ## Security Note

-This package uses Fernet encryption *and may be cracked with a brute-force attack.* Please do not store sensitive
+This package uses Fernet encryption *and may be cracked with a brute-force attack.* Please do not store highly sensitive code using HFCrypt.
+We are not liable for loss of code or if it is exposed.

 ## Usage